depilz/spinePlugin/docs/api_reference/spine/create.rst

     ``userdata`` – The SkeletonData userdata returned by ``spine.loadSkeletonData()``.

 - ``listener`` *(optional)*:
     ``function`` – A Lua callback function that handles animation events.
-See :doc:`events` for more details.
+See :doc:`event` for more details.